DioxusLabs/dioxus/docs/guide/src/en/roadmap.md

 - ✅ = implemented and working
 - 🛠 = actively being worked on
 - 👀 = not yet implemented or being worked on
-- ❓ = not sure if will or can implement

 ## Roadmap

 These Features are planned for the future of Dioxus:

----

 ### Core